 “We believe relevant contemporary writing and artworks will inspire young people who may better see themselves and their communities represented in their own reading.
 Inspiring an investment in reading and writing will lay a foundation for their life-long learning and personal achievements.”

-Locavore Lit LA brings its stories to life by introducing our diverse contributing authors into the classroom for student-writer conversations.
+Locavore Lit brings its stories to life by introducing our diverse contributing authors into the classroom for student-writer conversations.
 The writers also serve as role model mentors, leading interactive career development discussion sessions with aspiring young writers, while helping them to workshop and hone their creative writing skills.
 Along the way, students are encouraged to contribute their own written works to the online publication.
 In this way, the program becomes a growing, inter-generational library that finds its roots in the neighborhoods and communities that surround us.

-Jervey Tervalon, novelist and founder of Locavore Lit LA
+Jervey Tervalon, novelist and founder of Locavore Lit

 I’ve been involved with education my entire life.
 I was educated in what many would consider tough inner city schools and I taught high school at a tough inner school.
 What I learned early on is that teachers and students are given the dregs to work with—expensive dregs designed as textbooks that function as profit centers for multinational corporations.
 Kids of color rarely see themselves in these textbooks and they get no idea of the cultural immensity of California and how it came to be.
-What we are doing with Locavore Lit LA is to correct that profit-driven nonsense with contemporary literature that reflects the diversity of California through the work of talented writers from here or who speak to where we came from so that students can readily engage with the text.
+What we are doing with Locavore Lit is to correct that profit-driven nonsense with contemporary literature that reflects the diversity of California through the work of talented writers from here or who speak to where we came from so that students can readily engage with the text.

 Our mission is to celebrate our diverse indigenous literary culture of California and to give our children the kind of literary engagement they so deserve.